 EVERY SINGLE DAY!

-Your partner and children would wonder sometimes, why all the stress?
+Your partner and children would sometimes wonder, why all the stress?
 Ask you to take it easy and relax more.

-If things get out of control and we experience a lot of anger and frustration despite trying hard to stay calm, it is worth being mindful about our own needs.
+If things get out of control and we experience a lot of anger and frustration despite trying hard to stay calm, it is worth being mindful of our own needs.

-Asking yourself what would I like to do instead?
+Ask yourself what would I like to do instead.

-Plays a significant role in the wellbeing of the whole family.
-Many times I have been trying hard to convince parents, who were struggling with the education of their children to focus also on their wellbeing (https://www.scanva.org/support-for-parents/parent-resource-center-2/self-care-for-parents/).
+Plays a significant role in the well-being of the whole family.
+Many times I have been trying hard to convince parents who were struggling with their children’s education to focus also on their wellbeing (https://www.scanva.org/support-for-parents/parent-resource-center-2/self-care-for-parents/).

-The more we take care of ourselves, the more we can be mindful and stay calm in situations, which are demanding.
+The more we care for ourselves, the more we can be mindful and stay calm in demanding situations.
 A recent study finds that children of parents who report higher amounts of mindfulness tend to have lower rates of stress (https://www.mindful.org/mindful-parents-less-stressed-out-kids/).

-It is easier to change our behaviour rather than trying to modify the behaviour of our family members by giving them instructions for example.
-Very often the whole system is going to change if we try different things out.
+It is easier to change our behaviour rather than trying to modify the behaviour of our family members by giving them instructions, for example.
+The whole system will often change if we try different things out.
 Suddenly our partner gets more active if we don`t take responsibility for everything in the family.
-Youngsters take more responsibility, if we are not available most of the time and help them to fix their problems.
+Youngsters take more responsibility if we are not always available and help them fix their problems.

 “Life is difficult.
 This is a great truth, one of the greatest truths.
 It is a great truth because once we truly see this truth, we transcend it.
 Once we truly know that life is difficult-once we truly understand and accept it-then life is no longer difficult.
 Because once it is accepted, the fact that life is difficult no longer matters.”
 (M. Scott Peck)